-After Ahsoka's been captured she's put on trial for crimes she did not commit.
-While Ahsoka's facing penalty of death on the Military Court, Anakin searches for evidence of her innocence.
+After Ahsoka's been captured, she is put on trial for crimes she did not commit.
+While Ahsoka is facing penalty of death on the Military Court, Anakin searches for evidence of her innocence.

 - Broken Pedestal: With the exception of Anakin, the Jedi Order ends up becoming this to Ahsoka.